Tiger767/PAI-Utils/README.md

     - DDPGAgent: State to continous action space neural network model trained with deterministic policy gradients
 - Reinforcement Agents
-  - DQNPNAgent: A combination of a DQN and PG agent
+  - DQNPGAgent: A combination of a DQN and PG agent into one agent
   - A2CAgent: Advantage Actor Critic agent
   - PPOAgent: Proximal Policy Optimization agent
   - TD3Agent: Twin Delayed DDPG Agent